Mitchz95 on Oct 23rd 2018 at 9:28:46 AM

 - The hull itself will be fairly smooth overall, with few greebles if any.

-- Much of the ship's exterior will be painted in a single color, usually not a shade of grey (because humans tend to have a monopoly on that one).
+- Much of the ship's exterior will have a single dominant color, usually not a shade of grey.
+Green, purple, and tan seem to be the most common.

 - The ship is on a similar Technology Level to those of their contemporaries.
 If it's packed full of super-advanced technologies that other races can't understand, it's probably an Eldritch Starship instead.